robsonoduarte/learn-arduino/arduino-free-rtos/README.md

-Simple Example of Free RTOS wiht Platformio
+Simple Example of Free RTOS with Platformio

 project in developing...